-The chip enables a preheat function of either high, medium or low.
-The vape kit comes with the new SMOK TF tank that can hold 6ml of e-juice and supports two sub-ohm, mesh-style coils that also come in the kit.
+The chip enables a preheat function of either high, medium, or low.
+In addition, the vape kit comes with the new SMOK TF tank that can hold 6ml of e-juice and supports two sub-ohm, mesh-style coils that also come in the starter kit.
 The SMOK TF tank is top-fill, has stainless steel and Pyrex glass construction.

 Table of Contents

-The SMOK Morph could be mistaken for any number of other SMOK mods, like the Alien, Species or the Priv mods, as they both have the same, rectangular shape, touchscreen, and side-firing button.
-The mod does sport a 1.9″ HD touchscreen that does look great.
+The SMOK Morph 219 could be mistaken for any number of other SMOK mods, like the Alien, Species, or the Priv mods.
+They both have the same rectangular shape, touchscreen, and side-firing button.
+However, the mod does sport a 1.9″ HD touchscreen that does look great.

-The screen is bright, and responsive, and does not lag while inputting or enabling a function.
-The rest of the mod features a zinc alloy chassis, with a resin-based backplate that can come in several colors, five, to be exact.
-There is also a small USB port on the front of the device, right under the screen to charge the dual-18650s inside and to install any firmware upgrades.
+The screen is bright and responsive and does not lag while inputting or enabling a function.
+The rest of the mod features a zinc alloy chassis with a resin-based backplate that can come in several colors, five, to be exact.
+There is a small USB port on the front of the vape, right under the screen, to charge the dual-18650s and install any firmware upgrades.

 As of this writing, SMOK has not released any firmware updates, as the Morph is a relatively new device.
 There is a tiny locking key right above the firing switch, which locks the screen but not the firing switch.
 Users can still vape when the switch is enabled; they just can’t change their settings.

-As the SMOK Morph comes in a kit, there are plenty of user accessories loaded into each package.
-SMOK usually does an excellent job of outfitting their kits with a lot of goodies, and this kit is no exception.
+As the SMOK Morph comes in a kit, plenty of user accessories are loaded into each package.
+SMOK usually does an excellent job of outfitting their kits with many goodies, and this kit is no exception.

 - One SMOK Morph Mod